Key Takeaways

 Note that many countries require unaccompanied minors to carry a notarized parental consent form.
 Check with the U.S. embassies for the places you plan to visit.
 The consent form should state that the minor’s parents grant permission for international travel.

-Be aware that current routine passport processing takes approximately 4 to 6 weeks.
-You can request expedited services to get the passport in 2-3 weeks.
+The current routine passport processing takes approximately 4 to 6 weeks.
+You can request expedited services to get the passport in 2 to 3 weeks.
 The only way to get them faster is to visit a Regional Passport Agency or employ a professional passport expediting service.

-Answer: No. Due to new regulations and security features that went into effect in 2007, passports issued to minors (age 15 or younger) before that time are not acceptable as evidence of U.S. citizenship when applying for a 10-year passport (age 16 and older).
+A: No. Due to new regulations and security features that went into effect in 2007, passports issued to minors (aged 15 or younger) before that time are not acceptable as evidence of U.S. citizenship when applying for a 10-year passport (aged 16 and older).
 Unfortunately, this detail is not stated on the Department of State website.

-Answer: No. Your permit alone will not work.
-You need to provide a secondary ID such as your Social Security Card and your Learner’s Permit.
+A: No. Your permit alone will not work.
+You need to provide a secondary ID, such as your Social Security Card and your Learner’s Permit.

 However, if that parent is unable to be present, they must complete and notarize Form DS-3053: Statement of Consent or Special Circumstance for Minor’s Passport.
 This form should indicate consent for the parent who is not listed on your birth certificate to accompany you for the passport application.

-After notarizing the consent form, the parent providing consent must send it along with a photocopy of their photo ID to the parent who will accompany you.
-The accompanying parent must then bring the consent form and photocopy of the consenting parent’s ID to the passport office.
+After notarizing the consent form, the parent providing consent must send it along with a photocopy of their photo ID to the parent who will accompany them.
+The accompanying parent must then bring the consent form and a photocopy of the consenting parent’s ID to the passport office.

 In addition to these, you must submit a completed passport application form, an original or certified copy of your birth certificate, a recent passport photo, a copy of your photo ID, and the necessary fees.